Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

-The OPC this year wants to reach out to researchers and labs working specifically on privacy and security, from a scientific and/or technical point of view.
-Emerging information and communication technologies can both threaten Canadians’ privacy, but also enhance it if properly designed and built into information systems from the outset.
+There is a need to build further capacity among researchers and labs working specifically on privacy and security, from a scientific and/or technical point of view.
+Emerging information and communication technologies can threaten Canadians’ privacy, but also enhance it if properly designed and built into information systems from the outset.

-- An examination of the vulnerabilities of mobile communications devices (e.g. smartphones) and related infrastructures (e.g., app stores) and services (e.g., location-based services), and the implications for identity theft, privacy and the protection of personal information.
+- What are the vulnerabilities of mobile communications devices (e.g. smartphones) and related infrastructures (e.g., app stores) and services (e.g., location-based services), and the implications for identity theft, privacy and the protection of personal information?

-- An assessment of the state of the art with respect to privacy enhancing technologies (e.g. encryption and anonymization).
+- What is the state of the art with respect to privacy enhancing technologies (e.g. encryption and anonymization)?

 Priority 3: Genetic privacy & biobanking

-- The privacy implications arising from the communal/shared nature of genetic information;
+- What are the privacy implications arising from the communal/shared nature of genetic/genomic information?

-- The privacy implications of the increasing collection and use of genetic information by private sector organizations; and
+- What are the privacy implications of the increasing collection and use of genetic/genomic information by private sector organizations?

-- Strategies for increasing consumer awareness of the privacy implications arising from the collection, use and disclosure of genetic information.
+- How can we enhance public awareness and understanding of the privacy implications arising from the collection, use and disclosure of genetic/genomic information?

 Priority 4: Public Safety and National Security

-In recent years, the OPC has grown increasingly concerned with the incremental but significant erosion of privacy rights in the post 9-11 public safety and national security environment.
-Various national security initiatives, such as the financial monitoring regime under FINTRAC, the new powers of the Anti-terrorism Act or an array of new aviation security programs like the Passenger Protect Program or behavioral screening initiatives have undermined the privacy rights we have until recently taken for granted.
-As a result, our Office is particularly interested in funding research projects on public safety and national security issues.
+In recent years, there has been rising public concern about the incremental but significant erosion of privacy rights in the post 9-11 public safety and national security environment.
+Various national security initiatives, such as the financial monitoring regime under FINTRAC, the considerable powers of the Anti-terrorism Act or an array of aviation security programs like the Passenger Protect Program and behavioural screening initiatives have served to challenge the privacy rights we have until recently taken for granted.

-- The impact of government security measures on the financial privacy of Canadians;
+- What are the impacts of government security measures on the financial privacy of Canadians?

-- What are the potential and actual privacy impacts of government travel-related security programs (e.g. Passenger Protect Program, Secure Flight, behavioral screening, etc.) and the marshalling of the airline industry in the pursuit of the national security goals of the State;
+- What are the potential and actual privacy impacts of government travel-related security programs (e.g. Passenger Protect Program, Secure Flight, behavioral screening, etc.) that involve the airline industry and other private sector actors in the pursuit of the national security goals of the State?

 Top of PageTable of Contents2.3 Duration of Projects